Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Data

 \subsection{Sample Selection}

-In this work, we use SNe detected by the Zwicky Transient Facility \citep[ZTF;][]{Graham2019, Bellm2019, Masci2019}.
+In this work, we use SNe detected by ZTF.
 ZTF has a 47-square degree field-of-view camera \citep{Dekany20} which is mounted on the Palomar 48-inch (P48) Oschin Schmidt telescope.
-ZTF images the entire Northern sky every $\sim$2 nights in $g$ and $r$-bands, with a median depth of around 20.5 mag.
+It images the entire Northern sky every $\sim$2 nights in $g$ and $r$-bands, with a median depth of around 20.5 mag.
 We use ZTF discoveries that are part of the Bright Transient Survey (BTS; \citealp{Fremling2020}) $-$ a magnitude-limited survey aimed at spectroscopically classifying all SNe with peak magnitude brighter than 18.5 mag and the Census of the Local Universe survey (CLU; \citealp{De2020})$-$ a volume-limited survey aimed at classifying all SNe within 200 Mpc whose hosts belong to the CLU galaxy catalog \citep{Cook2019}.

 We apply the following selection criteria on the ZTF SN sample obtained from the BTS and CLU surveys (until 31 December 2021):

 1. The transient should be classified as a Type IIb SN based on spectra obtained near peak light.
 We have 94 Type IIb SNe in the BTS + CLU sample.